Kohler Disease is a rare benign bone disorder, found in children between 4 and 9 years of age, which causes arch pain and discomfort.

 - Foot orthoses to support the midfoot and arch of the feet.

-- Serial plaster casting is occasionally used for severe prolonged symptoms.
+- Serial plaster casting may be necessary for severe symptoms.

 - Surgery is not recommended in this condition.

 Well Heeled Podiatry is experienced in dealing with arch pain and familiar with this type of condition.
-A thorough assessment of your child’s arch pain will be undertaken to make a diagnosis and choose a treatment regime to relieve your child’s symptoms.
+A thorough assessment will determine a diagnosis and appropriate treatment regime to relieve your child’s symptoms.